wormtable/wormtable/docs/source/api.rst

 This is the API documentation for wormtable.
 The documentation currently concentrates the read-API, since the initial release is intended primarily for use with VCF data.
-For details on how to build a wormtable from a VCF file see the :ref:`tutorial <tutorial-index>` or the documentation for :ref:`vcf2wt-index`.
+For details on how to build a wormtable from a VCF file see the :ref:`tutorial <tutorial-index>`.

 In the :ref:`api-examples` section we take an informal tour of the API using a small example table.
 The :ref:`api-reference` section provides concrete